SensehacK/dev-cheatsheet/architecture/structural/orchestration.md

 ## Singletons

 I know this pattern is always hated by lot of communities and its the most unrecommended for many reasons.
-But like everthing, there is no right or wrong with any pattern.
+But like everything, there is no right or wrong with any pattern.
 Just knowing each limitation could make you a better engineer when using certain design pattern.
 [singleton_pattern](singleton_pattern.md)

 I prefer Singleton pattern for long live objects of the app.
 This could be your analytics, databaseManager, NetworkManager, SessionManager, AppNavigation Coordinator, Global NotificationManager.